ruforavishnu/Delta-Deer/readme.md

 1. Created an Edge2D class and populated all necessary atributes to the class object.
 Now, need to find the coordinates at which the the scanline intersects the edge.

+Commit#18
+Time spent: 1hour 30 mins

+1. Still figuring out the scan line polygon fill algorithm.
+2. Found out how to find intersection of 2 line segments and writing a function for that purpose.